yariza/yariza.github.io/works/index.md

 I collaborated with violinist and composer Mari Kimura for her work, for violin, voice, string quartet, and interactive computer.
 I wrote code for the visual component of the piece, a representation of "wind" that flowed and morphed with the piece, using motion data tracked from specially made gloves worn by the performers.
 Max/MSP and Jitter were used for the live rendering of the particles.

 [NewsBlaze: Mari Kimura’s “Kaze (The Wind)/Harmonic Constellations” Kicks up a Storm](http://newsblaze.com/entertainment/music/mari-kimuras-kaze-the-windharmonic-constellations-kicks-up-a-storm_60304/)

+## _Fluid_

+12/2015

+<iframe width="560" height="315" src="https://www.youtube.com/embed/BmHt5eSwW_A" frameborder="0" allowfullscreen></iframe>

+Fluid is an audiovisual piece that I created.
+The piece was made using Ableton Live + Max, so that the visuals (built in Max's Jitter) can react to the MIDI and control parameters being sent through Ableton.
+Read more about the project and its technical challenges in a blog post I wrote [here](/blog/2015/12/23/postmortem-fluid/).

 ## _Vango_ – Painterly Representations of Images